 Some of the disadvantages are:

-- OAS is based on the assumption that historical data will be observed in the future.
+- The assumption underlying OAS is that historical data will observe in the future.

 - Model dependent

-- Difficulty in interpretation can result in the distorted picture of the behavior of securities
+- Difficulty in interpretation can result in a distorted picture of the behavior of securities.

 Limitations of Option Adjusted Spread